International Foundation for Electoral Systems

 What They Don't Fund

-As IFES operates primarily as an implementing organization rather than a traditional grant-making foundation, they do not accept unsolicited grant applications from organizations seeking general funding.
+As IFES operates primarily as an implementing organisation rather than a traditional grant-making foundation, they do not accept unsolicited grant applications from organisations seeking general funding.
 Grants are made strategically as part of their programmatic work funded by institutional donors.

 Governance and Leadership